-My work is designed to unfold the nuance and complexities of children’s lives, experience and well-being.
-As a humanities-trained psychologist, interdisciplinary engagement is fundamental to my stance and I advocate for holistic, ‘both/and’ frameworks to bridge knowledge from child psychology and childhood studies, disciplines often positioned in opposition to one another.
+With degrees in both the humanities and psychology, interdisciplinary engagement is fundamental to my stance.
+I advocate for holistic, ‘both/and’ frameworks to bridge knowledge from child psychology and childhood studies, disciplines that are still often positioned in opposition to one another.

-My programmes of research are being developed in collaboration with leading national and international experts in the fields of food and food marketing, children and school and children’s resilience.
-These include colleagues at universities and NGOs in the UK, Ireland and South Africa, including, in the UK, the University of Liverpool, Imperial College London, and Ulster University (Coleraine); in Ireland, at University College Dublin; in South Africa at the University of Pretoria, and with the World Health Organization (European Region).
+I collaborate with leading national and international experts including colleagues at universities and NGOs in the UK, Ireland, Europe and the US, including, among others, colleagues at the University of Liverpool, Imperial College London, and Ulster University (Coleraine); University College Dublin; and the World Health Organization (European Region).

 See external collaborations